 To kick off this process, think about the topics you want to rank for.
 You’ll come up with about 5 to 10 top keywords you think are the most important and relevant to your business.

 Analyze what keywords your competitors rank for

 Looking at which keywords your competitors are ranking for is usually the best way to start keyword research.
 First of all, you need to identify those competitors.
-Just search google for your list keywords and see who ranks on the front page.
+Just google search your list keywords and see who ranks on the front page.

 Once you run the URL, the tool provides the domain overview reports.
 You can click the organic research feature to access all of the keywords it ranks for organically.

-Then repeat the process above over and over for all of the top-ranking law firms in your geographic area, you’ll have a good idea of what keywords you’ll need to target in the content you develop.
+Then repeat the process above over and over for all of the top-ranking law firms in your geographic area.
+You will have a better idea of what keywords you’ll need to target in the content you develop.

 Take advantage of Google Auto Suggest and Related Keywords